tylerharter/cs301-projects/fall19/p2/README.md

 getting test.py to print "PASS" by more problems.
-In some cases, you can see there is no answer in the original notebook (when it says `no outputs in an Out[N] cell`), and in other cases you need to make a change to correct a wrong answer (e.g., when it says `found 34 but expected 7`).
+In some cases, you can see there is no answer in the original notebook (when it says `no outputs in an Out[N] cell`), and in other cases you need to make a change to correct a wrong answer (e.g., when it says `found 25 but expected 125`).

 Now let's open a second terminal window (we want one to run Jupyter and one to run the tests).
 In the second one, perform the same steps to navigate to `p2` (again checking with `ls`).
-Now run `jupyter notebook` (or, if that doesn't work, try `python -m jupyter notebook`).
+Now run `jupyter notebook` (or, if that doesn't work, try `python -m jupyter notebook`, or perhaps `python3 -m jupyter notebook`).

 Try solving the second question.
 Then do a `Kernel` > `Restart & Run All`.
 If that looks good, save your work, switch to your other terminal, and run the tests.
 Make sure you're scoring 15% before proceeding to the other questions.

-Have fun, and run tests.py often to track your progress!
+Have fun, and run test.py often to track your progress!